 Mixpanel (free & from $150/mo) measures user events that you specify, like clicks and taps, making it better for apps and non-URL based funnels.
 Hotjar (free & from £29/mo) also offers funnel tracking functionality as well as the likes of Kissmetrics (from $120/mo) and many more.

-Setting up your funnel should only be an hour's work—these tools will all have help pages/videos to guide you.
+Setting up your funnel should only be a few hours work—the tools will all have help pages/videos to guide you.
 After that I find checking the data on a weekly basis works well.